tmorin/homecloud-ansible/README.md

 ## Ansible Playbooks

-### Bootstrap the Docker Swarm
+### Bootstrap the cluster

-The playbook [swarm-bootstrap.yml](playbooks/swarm-bootstrap.yml) bootstraps a cluster of Docker Swarm instances.
+The playbook [cluster-bootstrap.yml](playbooks/cluster-bootstrap.yml) bootstraps the cluster, i.e. the Docker Swarm instance, the Ceph cluster, and the Decentralized NAS.

-The playbook executes the roles listed in the variable `homecloud_services`.

 ### Deploy the stacks

 The playbook [stacks-deploy.yml](playbooks/stacks-deploy.yml) deploys the stacks.

-The playbook executes the roles listed in the variable `homecloud_stacks`.

 ### Restore stacks backups